1995parham-teaching/harpocrates/README.md

 </html>
 ```

-As you can see, this is a jinja template and you have variables that is set for each student.
+As you can see, this is a jinja template, and you have variables that is set for each student.
 Please note that you can check the emails before actually sending them with `--dry-run` flag.

 ## Enter SMTP/Email Address